 Here, we offer you a sample itinerary that includes visits to three very distinct islands.
-As ever, the activities in our programmes can be adapted to your interests.
-Unlike our select Galapagos cruises, departures for Ishpingo Tours’ land-based packages are available every day of the year – an advantage for guests who are on a limited schedule and wish to visit other regions of the country.
+As ever, the activities in our programs can be adapted to your interests.
+Unlike our select Galapagos cruises, departures for Ishpingo Tours’ land-based packages are available every day of the year subject to hotel availability – an advantage for guests who are on a limited schedule and wish to visit other regions of the country.

-Island hopping packages are offered in tourist, tourist superior and first class hotels and rates vary according to class and length of tour.
+Island hopping packages are offered in tourist, tourist superior and 1st class hotels and rates vary according to class and length of tour.

 For larger groups (more than 8 passengers), a permanent bilingual guide is recommended instead of different local guide on every island.
 Depending on your needs and expectations, we can also offer a private speedboat for trips between islands.

-We strive to ensure our tours are unique and include visits to special and interesting places that are normally not in the itineraries offered by other local operators.
+We strive to ensure our tours are unique and include visits to special and interesting places.

-If you would like to dive, we will be pleased to offer you daily diving tours starting from Santa Cruz, Isabela and San Cristóbal Islands with a minimum of 4 divers per excursion.
+If you would like to dive and are certified, we will be pleased to offer you daily diving tours starting from Santa Cruz and San Cristóbal Islands.

 Accompanied by your English-speaking guide, the first activity on this Galapagos adventure is an excursion to the island’s highlands and the Galapaguera also known as the Cerro Colorado.
 Located on the northeast corner of the island, it is home to giant tortoises in captivity.
 After the visit, lunch today will be served at a farm nearby.